 -Seven Loaves Food Pantry/ The Storehouse of Collin County : The organization provides more than 100,000 pounds of food to over 1,000 families per month in Collin County and adjacent communities.
 The charity operates out of St. Andrew United Methodist Church in Plano, TX.
-Mr. Rapkoch donates 1,000-2,000 full turkey dinners for local families in need to enjoy a traditional Thanksgiving.
-He has been assisting the organization every year since 2013 and will be the title sponsor for 2018.
+Mr. Rapkoch donates around 1,500 Thanksgiving turkeys to local families in need.
+He has been assisting the organization every year since 2013 and was the title sponsor for 2020.

 -The Family Place: For 40 years, the Family Place has worked to provide safe housing and eliminate family violence.
 With 178 shelter beds, it is the largest family violence service provider in North Texas.
 Mr. Rapkoch has donated to this organization for the past five years by providing furniture and financial aid.
 He is proud to help serve those who have immediate needs in the community.

 -Parish Episcopal School and Richardson High School: Recognizing that many high schools, rather than colleges, have dire immediate needs, Mr. Rapkoch is focused on propelling local sports teams and their students forward by fulfilling any needs with donations and advice.
 He has helped to fund team Wish Lists as well as purchase weight equipment and jerseys.